balenaltd/handbook/docs/team/travel-and-expenses-101.md

 ### Transport

 Taxi, train, bus or rental car costs for all the transport required for the duration of the travel.
 Please try to manage your budget as best as you can and take public transport where possible appropriate and if cost effective.
-Taking the train to and from the airport when traveling for balena is an expense that will be reimbursed.

 ### Business meetings